Tomato concentration for a top-quality finished product

 But what does it mean to say that a company “stands out for the quality of its product”?
 As we have seen, it is essential that the raw materials be of as high quality as possible.
 The next step is to invest in technologies that guarantee that the finished product fully expresses the original quality of the raw material.

-A tailor-made Apollo solution
+A tailor-made concentration plant

 We have been installing the Apollo solution since 2003, with tens of clients fully satisfied with the performance of this evaporator technology.
 The Apollo evaporator has enabled many companies to increase the quality and efficiency of their tomato processing lines, with excellent results.